Featuring: Susan Milligan | Director, Patient Experience

 Your employee engagement program should be central to your patient experience strategy.

-Satisfied teams promote higher patient experiences because they live and work in environments that foster empathy, engagement and empowerment, and in turn emulate that experience for patients.
+Satisfied teams promote higher patient experiences because they live and work in environments that foster empathy, engagement and empowerment.
+Those engaged employees then emulate that experience for patients.
 Make employee engagement a top priority, not only for its immediate effects, but the domino effect it will have throughout your organization and community.

 Susan Milligan, CHAM, CRCR, is the patient experience director for Ensemble Health Partners.
 Informed by her experiences in healthcare and as the mother of a child with Down syndrome, she is passionate about helping healthcare organizations improve their patient experience through empathy, empowerment and engagement.